 The N.C.
 Arts Council, in partnership with the National Endowment for the Arts, the Poetry Foundation and the Greensboro Public Library, invites N.C. students to participate in the program to gain a deeper appreciation of great poetry through memorization and recitation.
 Click here for basic information about the program.

 The program starts in the classroom, broadens to the state level and culminates at the national finals in Washington, D.C.

-Further information, including poems eligible for the competition, tips for teachers and students, press releases for coordinators, and answers to frequently asked questions can be found at www.poetryoutloud.org.
+Further information, including poems eligible for the competition, lesson plans and competition rules can be found at www.poetryoutloud.org.